 Filing a diminished value claim can be more involved than filing a claim for other issues because the burden of proving the car’s diminished value is generally your responsibility.

 If you are at fault in the accident, your diminished value claim will likely be denied.
-If the other driver is at fault, then you should contact their insurance provider to discuss its diminished value claim process.
+If the other driver is at fault, then you should contact their auto insurer to discuss its diminished value claim process.

-It is important to note that state laws also affect how diminished value claims are handled.
-Since every state has different laws regarding insurance, researching state laws will better help you understand your rights regarding the diminished value of your vehicle.
+It is important to note that state regulations also affect how diminished value claims are handled.
+Since every state has different statutes regarding insurance, researching state laws will better help you understand your rights regarding the diminished value of your vehicle.